Naman-GG/NutriScan-Food_Products_Classifier/README.md

 2. Install the required dependencies.

-3. Run the respective model notebooks (NutriScore - Random Forest and NutriScore - Logistic Regression) to train and test the models.
+3. Run the respective model notebooks (NutriScore - Random Forest.ipynb and NutriScore - Logistic Regression.ipynb) to train and test the models.

 ## Results